ethanw334/secc/README.md

 ```
 and keep this terminal open.

-2. Open a new terminal and navigate to frontend folder.
+2. Open a new terminal and navigate to frontend folder:
 ```
 cd frontend
 npm run dev